 Similarly, I recognize the need to give a shout-out to those we manage in business, recognizing contributions they make that go above and beyond.
 But be careful.
 According to the Harvard Business Review rewards typically undermine the very processes they intend to enhance.

+Here are 3 ways to instill work ethic in your team.
 So friends, what are you doing to encourage teamwork and going above and beyond in your life?
-Let’s discuss over a cappuccino.
+Let’s discuss this over a cappuccino.